rho-contracts/rho-contracts/README.md

 ContractError: Expected matches(/^[0-9]+(\.[0-9]+)?$/), but got '10.'
 ```
 Another option is to make a clone of the contract library at the top of
-your NodeJs module and keep the contracts created and used in that module in the clone:
+your node module and keep the contracts created and used in that module in the clone:

 ```javascript
 > var __ = require('underscore')